osmandapp/web/main/docs/user/widgets/quick-action.md

 <!--
 - To open Quick action menu just tap the button.
-- By default the Quick action button will appear on the right corner (above the zoom buttons), but it can be moved to the any part of the screen by long-tap it. -->
+- By default the Quick action button will appear on the right corner (above the zoom buttons), but it can be moved to the any part of the screen by long tap it. -->

 ### Add and Delete Actions